urbancamo/cliobooks-tech-assign/README.md

 - `Acme Publishing` should include the name of the publisher and when clicked should take the user back to the home page.
 - `Book Dashboard` should display the dashboard.
-- `Buy Licenses` should display the License Purchase modal.
+- `Buy Licenses` should display a License Purchase modal.

 ### Dashboard